Ella Jansen

-Ella Jansen (born September 1, 2005) is a Canadian competitive swimmer specializing in freestyle, butterfly and individual medley events.
+Ella Christina Jansen (born September 1, 2005) is a Canadian competitive swimmer specializing in freestyle, butterfly and individual medley events.

 Career

-A native of Burlington, Ontario, Jansen trained at the Etobicoke Swimming club and attended Notre Dame Catholic Secondary School.
+A native of Burlington, Ontario, Jansen started swimming for the Burlington Aquatic Devilrays (BAD) at the age of 6 years old.
+She quickly moved through the levels and started competing at the Provincial level at the age of 8 years old breaking many club records along the way.
+In 2019 Jansen started training at the Etobicoke Swimming club under Kevin Thornburn.
+She attended Notre Dame Catholic Secondary School and participated in high school swimming in the season of 2019/2020.
+At the 2020 OFSAA (Ontario Federation of School Athletic Associations) Jansen beat Victoria Kwan's 2013 OFSAA record of 2:00.40 in the 200 free SC by swimming a time of 1:59.98.
+She was featured by CTV news that same day.

 She competed at the swimming trials for the Canadian team for the 2020 Summer Olympics in Tokyo, with her highest finish being fourth in both the 1500 metre freestyle and the 200 metre butterfly, in the latter breaking the Ontario age group record previously set by Penny Oleksiak.
-She did not qualify for the Olympic team, noting afterward that it was "not quite how I wanted it to go but each day it got a little better and overall, it was an amazing experience."
+She did not qualify for the Olympic team, noting afterwards that it was "not quite how I wanted it to go but each day it got a little better and overall, it was an amazing experience."